kshetline/aw-clock/README.md

 * Make the stand about 0.75" (19 cm) shorter, all of that taken from below the stand-offs for mounting the Raspberry Pi.
 * Move the wire pass-through hole for the temperature/humidity sensor forward, so that it was roughly below the hole for the GPS antenna connector — I hadn’t left as much room for the connectors at the ends of the jumpers as I would have liked.
 * Move the 433 MHz receiver clip outward, away from the surface of the side panel, to allow more room for the hex nut used to secure the temperature/humidity sensor.
+* Add an opening in the side panel for easier access to the SD card slot.

 <br>